Key takeaways

 1. Take the recommended dosage

 The daily recommended dose of Linzess for IBS-C is 290 mcg taken on an empty stomach at least 30 minutes before the first meal of the day.
-The daily recommended dose of Linzess for CIC is 145 mcg taken at least 30 minutes before the first meal of the day.
+The recommended daily dose of Linzess for CIC is 145 mcg, which is taken at least 30 minutes before the first meal of the day.
 A dosage of 72 mcg taken once per day may also be used for patients with CIC who have a low tolerability for Linzess.
+Taking your medication at the same time each day helps your body get used to it and can reduce the severity of side effects.

 2. Store Linzess properly

 Knowing how to properly store your medication is important to make sure it remains as effective as possible.
 Taking expired or improperly stored medication could result in the medication not working properly and may even cause unwanted side effects.
-Linzess should be stored at room temperature in a dry place in its original container.
-It’s also important to leave the drying agent that comes in the bottle inside of the bottle to prevent excess moisture from affecting the medication, and the bottle should be closed tightly.
+Linzess should be stored in its original container at room temperature in a dry place.
+It’s also important to leave the drying agent that comes in the bottle inside of the bottle to prevent excess moisture from affecting the medication.

 3. Share your medical history with your doctor